genialis/RNAnorm/docs/contributing.rst

 Describe the new features in ``changelog.rst``.
-Replace the Unreleased heading with the new version, followed by the release date (e.g.
-``13.2.0 - 2018-10-23``).
+Replace the Unreleased heading with the new version, followed by the release date (e.g., ``13.2.0 - 2018-10-23``).

 Add the new dependencies to ``pyproject.toml`` and update the package version.